mtraver/environmental-sensor/README.md

 Log temperature from an MCP9808 sensor connected to a Raspberry Pi or BeagleBone Black.

-Adafruit have a great tutorial on wiring it up and using their Python library for reading temperature over I<sup>2</sup>C: https://learn.adafruit.com/mcp9808-temperature-sensor-python-library/overview

 Print timestamp and temperature to stdout:

     python log_temp.py